-21 Students must take modules to the value of 60 credits with an even distribution of credits over the two semesters.
+Students must take 60 credits, with an even distribution of credits over the two semesters.
+Please see the programme handbook for module options, module prerequisites and programme requirements.

+Modules are assessed as outlined in the module descriptions.
 Modules are weighted according to their credit values.
-Students may only take one economics module from the list of options.